TIBCOSoftware/snappydata/docs/reference/sql_reference/create-diskstore.md

 # CREATE DISKSTORE

-Disk stores provide disk storage for tables and queues that need to overflow or persist (for instance when using an asynchronous write-behind listener).
+Disk stores provide disk storage for tables that need to overflow or persist.

 ##Syntax